jadecobra/python_tdd_exercises/source/classes/inheritance_w_unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

-:ref:`Would you like to test the classes project with the unittest library?<test classes with unittest>`
+:ref:`Would you like to test the functions project with the unittest library?<test functions with unittest>`

 ----